 Air conditioners are great, but they aren't for everyone.
-Whether your space can't accommodate one or you want to save money on a more energy-efficient option, these fans that cool like air conditioners aren't playing second fiddle — they're just as good, if not better, than many of the cooling units out there.
+Whether your space can't accommodate one or you want to save money on a more energy-efficient option, opting for a fan can make for a smart choice.
+But, when shopping you’ll want to focus in on

 It's important to decide whether you'll need a fan that you can carry from room to room or a weightier, sturdier option that'll basically live in one place.
 And from there, of course, the size of your room should guide you in choosing a model that's powerful enough to cool the entire space.

-The best fans for cooling vary in terms of price and design, but each of these seven picks is equally incredible at cooling rooms just like air conditioners.
+The best fans that blow cold air as well as your AC vary in terms of price and design, but each of these seven picks is equally incredible at cooling rooms just like air conditioners.

 Boasting a super slim profile, the fan is perfect for adding a powerful breeze to small spaces or for packing in your gear for camping trips.
 With a height of 11 inches and a weight of about 2 pounds, the fan can be operated via batteries or wall AC outlet.
 And, thanks to its amazing price, you may just decide to invest in one for every room.